 Customers are the most crucial part of your business, and your marketing strategy largely depends on whether your products and services are relevant to them.
 You can test social media, stats and other data to better understand the demand, but the best idea of finding clear answers is chatting to them directly.

 If you have a website, create a section where consumers can share their views.
 Social media chats, surveys, and live video are also an excellent idea for it.
 Once you know what they expect from you, you can mold your business techniques accordingly.
-There are no overall expenses for this process, but you might need to install some from the collected data.
+There are no overall expenses for this process, but you might need to install some tools to manage and create proposals from the collected data.